R3M1G/responsive-web-design/readme.md

-this is a place where i will be upload my progress on the freecodecamp "responsive web design" course.
+This is a place where I will be uploading my progress on freecodecamp's "responsive web design" course.